Thukera/my-finances-bff/README.md

+# MY FINANCES BACKEND-FOR-FRONTEND

-# HEY!
+## HEY!
 LISTEN!

-## It's dangerous to go alone!
+It's dangerous to go alone!
 Take this!

 ## About the Project
 My finances it´s a application that assist users with financial management and planning.